In the Hunt

-In the Hunt is a 1993 scrolling shooter arcade video game developed and published by Irem.
+In the Hunt is a 1993 scrolling shooter video game developed and published by Irem for arcades.
 Versions for the PlayStation, Sega Saturn, and Microsoft Windows were also released.
 The player assumes control of the Granvia, a submarine tasked with overthrowing the Dark Anarchy Society before they activate their doomsday device.
 Gameplay involves shooting enemies, collecting power-up items, and avoiding collision with projectiles.
 It runs on the Irem M-92 hardware.

 The game was conceived by Kazuma Kujo, and designed by the same group of people that later went on to found Nazca Corporation, the creators of the Metal Slug series.
 Kujo was inspired to create a water-based shooter, with player-dependent scrolling and simultaneous multiplayer being its main focus.
 The overall concept of submarine warfare was inspired by Kujo's leisure with a water fountain.
 In the Hunt was met with mixed reception from critics since its initial release, specifically the home conversions; common complaints were towards the lack of innovation and slowdown, although it was praised for its detailed graphics and gameplay.
 Nevertheless, it has since gained a cult following in Japan.

 Gameplay

-In the Hunt is an underwater-themed scrolling shoot 'em up game, with its gameplay described as a cross between Metal Slug (1996) and the classic shooter R-Type (1987).
-The plot involves an organization named the Dark Anarchy Society (D.A.S.) attempting to launch a superweapon over a post-apocalyptic earth.
+In the Hunt is an underwater-themed scrolling shooter, with its gameplay described as a cross between Metal Slug (1996) and R-Type (1987).
+The plot involves an evil organization named the D.A.S. ("Destroy and Slaughter" in Japanese; "Dark Anarchy Society" overseas) attempting to launch a superweapon over a post-apocalyptic earth.
 To stop this, a submarine named the Granvia is deployed to stop the D.A.S. and protect what is left of the planet.
 The game does not scroll automatically, as the player is able to move the Granvia at their own will.
 In each level, the objective is to destroy enemies, avoid their projectiles, and defeat the end level boss.
 The Granvia begins the game with forward-moving missiles, which defeat most enemies with one hit.
-Missiles can be launched upwards to destroy enemies above the player.
+Missiles can be launched upwards to destroy aerial enemies like helicopters and planes.
 Destroying specific enemy types rewards the player with a power-up, which give the Granvia access to new weapon types.
 Weapons include a powerful machine gun, a wave cannon, and a "cracker" shot that launches a barrage of bullets at enemies.
 Some enemies drop red orbs embossed with stars, which award bonus points when collected.
 The game has multiple endings.